cardano-scaling/alba/design/design.md

 ### Discussion
-We will not implement the other two ALBA schemes because the basic Telescope is way slower and offers almost no advantages, while Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
+We will not implement the other two ALBA schemes because the basic Telescope is way slower and offers almost no advantages, while Telescope with Prehashing is only applicable when the number of honest prover's elements $n_p$ is large (about a million for typical parameters) and it offers no advantage over Telescope Bounded except for a very tiny difference in the certificate size (the integer $v$).
 As an optimization of Telescope Bounded, one can omit this integer when